openstack/ironic/doc/source/admin/secure-rbac.rst

 The Secure RBAC model, since the introduction of the base capability has been extended as a result of an OpenStack community goal to include a ``manager`` role in the project scope.
-By default, this access is equivelent to a Project scoped ``admin`` user, however it may be delineated further as time moves forward.
+By default, this access is equivalent to a Project scoped ``admin`` user, however it may be delineated further as time moves forward.